Learn to drive/ride

 The table below lists those jurisdictions within Australia that have supervised driving that can be recognised.
 It also provides the number of supervised driving hours required by each Australian jurisdiction.

-Number of supervised driving hours required by jurisdiction
+Number of supervised driving hours required by other jurisdictions

-Currently, learner drivers from Queensland, New South Wales and South Australia have the option of recording supervised driving hours in an electronic Log Book.
+Note: Currently, learner drivers from Queensland, Victoria, New South Wales and South Australia also have the option of recording supervised driving hours in an electronic Log Book.
 Those hours may now be recognised.

-Note: The ACT and NT do not require learner drivers to record supervised driving hours; applicants from these two jurisdictions must undertake and record a minimum of 50 hours supervised driving.
+The Northern Territory does not require learner drivers to record supervised driving hours; applicants from the Northern Territory, who are applying for a WA driver’s licence, must undertake and record a minimum of 50 hours supervised driving (including five hours of night time driving).

 Where you hold multiple classes of learner's permits:

-A 'Learner Guide and Log Book - Supervised driving record for secondary learner's permit class held' can be issued to applicants free of charge, to enable you to record your supervised driving hours for the second class of learner's permit held.
+A 'Learner Log Book - Supervised driving record for secondary learner's permit class held (DL59A)' can be issued to applicants free of charge, to enable you to record your supervised driving hours for the second class of learner's permit held.

 If you are using the Learn&Log app, you can record hours for multiple licence classes.
 You must be issued with a learner’s permit for class C and R-E before logging in to the app for the first time.
-If you obtain an additional class after you have logged in to the app, you will need to use your printed log book to record hours for the secondary class.
+If you obtain an additional class after you have logged in to the app, you will need to get a copy of the DL59A to record hours for the secondary class.

 |Recognition of Learner Driver Competencies Australia/New Zealand/IOT (Form E60)||Kb|